 Dr. Richard Charteris was the Treasurer of the Kent County Medical Society from 1957 to 1962.
 He was the Secretary of the Medical Staff of Public General Hospital from 1958 to 1960 and the President of the Medical Staff at St. Joseph’s Hospital from 1965-1966.
 He also served on the Board of Directors of the Chatham Y.M.C.A. from 1960 to 1965 and with the Y.M.C.A.
 Advisory Board in 1966.
 Dr. Charteris belonged to the Delta Upsilon Fraternity with the University of Western Ontario Chapter.

 Dr. Charteris married Mary Kaye Campbell on the 4th of June 1954 in Chatham.
-She was born in 1929 the daughter of Clarence Kenneth Campbell and the former Christina Baillie Baines.
+Mrs. Charteris was born in 1929 the daughter of Clarence Kenneth Campbell and the former Christina Baillie Baines.
 Her father was a real estate agent and Mrs. Charteris had 2 brothers, Kenneth and Thomas.

 Dr. and Mrs. Charteris had a son Richard Walter Charteris, who was born on the 20th of October, 1955.
 Dr. and Mrs. Charteris eventually divorced.
-Mrs. Mary Kaye Charteris died on the 10th of October 1971.
+Mrs. Mary Kaye Charteris died at the Public General Hospital in Chatham on the 10th of October 1971.
 She was buried at Maple Leaf Cemetery in Chatham.

 Dr. Charteris married Joan Elizabeth Fleming on the 14th of November, 1970 in Chatham.
-She was born in Hamilton, the daughter of Ernest Randolph Fleming and the former Elsie Wooley.
-Mrs. Charteris had a brother named John.
+Mrs. Charteris was born in Hamilton, the daughter of Ernest Randolph Fleming and the former Elsie Wooley.
+Mrs. Charteris had a brother named John Fleming.
 She was a graduate of the University of Western Ontario.
-Mrs. Charteris died on the 8th of January 1974.
+Mrs. Charteris died at the Public General Hospital in Chatham on the 8th of January 1974.
 She was buried at Maple Leaf Cemetery.

 Dr. Charteris died on the 10th of September, 2004 and he was buried at Maple Leaf Cemetery.